actuallyakash/spacers/readme.md

 * spacingUnit (to change default spacing unit of spacers like em, rem, in, cm ..etc) | type: string
 * showOnHover (to show spacers only on hover) | type: boolean
 * showSpacingValue (to show the margin/padding number in the center of spacer) | type: boolean
+* showLabel: (to show the label beside spacing value) | type: string